-- (1) When an appropriations act is delivered to the Governor after the Legislature has adjourned sine die, as soon as practicable, but no later than the 10th day before the end of the period allowed by law for veto consideration in any year in which an appropriation is made, the chairs of the legislative appropriations committees shall jointly transmit: - (a) The official list of General Revenue Fund appropriations determined in consultation with the Executive 31 Office of the Governor to be nonrecurring; and
+- (1) When an appropriations act is delivered to the Governor after the Legislature has adjourned sine die, as soon as practicable, but no later than the 10th day before the end of the period allowed by law for veto consideration in any year in which an appropriation is made, the chairs of the legislative appropriations committees shall jointly transmit: - (a) The official list of General Revenue Fund appropriations determined in consultation with the Executive Office of the Governor to be nonrecurring; and - (b) The documents set forth in s.
+216.0442(2)(a) and (c), to the Executive Office of the Governor, the Comptroller, the Auditor General, the director of the Office of Program Policy Analysis and Government Accountability, the Chief Justice of the Supreme Court, and each state agency.
+A request for additional explanation and direction regarding the legislative intent of the General Appropriations Act during the fiscal year may be made only by and through the Executive Office of the Governor for state agencies, and by and through the Chief Justice of the Supreme Court for the judicial branch, as is deemed necessary.
+However, the Comptroller may also request further clarification of legislative intent pursuant to the Comptroller's responsibilities related to his or her preaudit function of expenditures.

-1 The documents set forth in s.
-216.0442(2)(a) and (b) 2 (c), 3 4 to the Executive Office of the Governor, the Comptroller, the 5 Auditor General, the director of the Office of Program Policy 6 Analysis and Government Accountability, the Chief Justice of 7 the Supreme Court, and each state agency.
-A request for 8 additional explanation and direction regarding the legislative 9 intent of the General Appropriations Act during the fiscal year may be made only by and through the Executive Office of 10 11 the Governor for state agencies, and by and through the Chief 12 Justice of the Supreme Court for the judicial branch, as is 13 deemed necessary.
-However, the Comptroller may also request 14 further clarification of legislative intent pursuant to the Comptroller's responsibilities related to his or her preaudit 15 16 function of expenditures.
-Section 50.
-Subsection (2) of section 216.178, Florida 17 Statutes, is amended to read: 18 19 216.178 General Appropriations Act; format; 20 procedure. --(2) The Office of Planning and Budgeting shall develop 21 22 a final budget report that reflects the net appropriations for each budget item.
-The report shall reflect actual 23 expenditures for each of the 2 preceding fiscal years and the 24 25 estimated expenditures for the current fiscal year.
-26 addition, the report must contain the actual revenues and cash 27 balances for the preceding 2 fiscal years and the estimated 28 revenues and cash balances for the current fiscal year.
-29 report may also contain expenditure data, program objectives, and program measures for each state agency program.
-The report report must be made available to each member of the Legislature, to the head of each state agency, to the Auditor General, to the director of the Office of Program Policy Analysis and Government Accountability, and to the public.
+Section 47.
+Subsection (2) of section 216.178, Florida Statutes, is amended to read:

+216.178 General Appropriations Act; format; procedure.--

+(2) The Office of Planning and Budgeting shall develop a final budget report that reflects the net appropriations for each budget item.
+The report shall reflect actual expenditures for each of the 2 preceding fiscal years and the estimated expenditures for the current fiscal year.
+In addition, the report must contain the actual revenues and cash balances for the preceding 2 fiscal years and the estimated revenues and cash balances for the current fiscal year.
+The report may also contain expenditure data, program objectives, and program measures for each state agency program.
+The report must be produced by October 15 each year.
+A copy of the report must be made available to each member of the Legislature, to the head of each state agency, to the Auditor General, to the director of the Office of Program Policy Analysis and Government Accountability, and to the public.